 Gather Your Own Evidence

 Your attorney could also help obtain evidence in the form of security camera video.
 More than likely, there was a convenience store/gas station, or some other type of building located near the accident scene.
 There’s just as good a chance that structure has some sort of security camera.
+Security cameras from nearby businesses may have recorded the incident, providing crucial timestamps and visual evidence to support a driver’s claims in disputes over fault.
 Your legal representative will be able to obtain that footage to strengthen your case.

 Maintain Consistency in Your Side of the Story